 - If you’ve had a prior history of SAD, depression or bipolar disorder.
 Duckworth says, “SAD is a recurrent vulnerability that people have.
 It’s important to know that and plan for it, because this winter is likely to be a hard winter.”

 - If you have low energy, are sleeping too much or find it hard to get out of bed in the morning.

 - If you are eating too much and have gained a significant amount of weight.

 If you are thinking about harming yourself, the national suicide prevention lifeline — 1-800-273-TALK — is available 24/7.

 The Household Pulse Survey conducted by the Centers for Disease Control and Prevention indicates that levels of depression have quadrupled among Americans during the pandemic.
 In 2019, 6.6% of Americans said they were depressed.
-That number increased to almost 25% a few months ago.
-The rising rates of depression are especially pronounced among young people who are also at higher risk for SAD Duckworth noted.
+That number increased to almost 25% in 2021.
+The rising rates of depression are especially pronounced among young people who are also at higher risk for SAD, Duckworth noted.

 Common treatments include medication to help with depression and anxiety, such as selective serotonin reuptake inhibitors, psychotherapy, and light therapy, which involves sitting in front of a light box that filters out ultraviolet rays and produces 10,000 lux of cool-white fluorescent light for 20-60 minutes each day from early fall until spring.

 Health plans including Blue Cross cover the cost of a light therapy device for patients who have been diagnosed with depression or SAD, Duckworth said.